juanuys/juanuys.github.io/_posts/2020-09-19-falmouth-masters-first-post.md

 Frankly, I have to find a way out of my comfort zone as a contract full-stack developer and have to find a way to make game dev a financially viable career (without resorting to tactics I would normally look down on, like ads or pay-to-play), so perhaps there'll be some hard questions along the way, or nuggets of wisdom and insights, hopefully leading to the career I think I'm meant to have.

-I would like to continue making games where there's a strong focus on things I'm interested in or able to do myself:
+I would like to continue making games where there's a strong focus on things I'm interested in or able to do myself.
+I know I won't be able to learn all the disciplines that go into making a AAA title, hence why I'd like to continue advancing my current skill-set:

 - illustration
 - narratives